Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Introduction

 \section{Introduction}

 In order to map subsurface currents far away from fixed and mobile infrastructure, underwater gliders embark small, 1 MHz acoustic Doppler current profilers (ADCP).
-These high-resolution profilers, when embarked on a vehicle such as a seaglider, measure the relative velocity of the water column.
-Using these measurements poses a challenge because they reference the vehicle's navigation frame and only sample a local slice of the water column.
-Nevertheless, one can use these relative velocities together with surface GPS measurements and a set of useful assumptions, to separate the relative measurement into its ground-referenced components: the subsurface ocean current profile and vessel navigation velocity.
-Doing so eliminates the reliance on navigation support from acoustic long baseline beacons or surface tenders, as in \cite{Jakuba}.
+These high-resolution profilers measure the relative velocity of a local slice of the water column and depend on both glider velocity and current.
+Additional measurements including GPS, acoustic long baseline beacons, and surface tenders as in \citet{Jakuba} can help with navigation.
+Using this information along with process models of current variability and vehicle motion makes it possible to separate the relative measurement into its ground-referenced components: the subsurface ocean current profile and vessel navigation velocity.
+The choice of prior process assumptions can have a significant impact on the quality of solutions, and the goal if this paper is to provide improved models for current and vehicle processes.

 Previous efforts to develop a method for inferring currents and navigational data from ADCP measurements began with low-resolution sensors that imaged the entire water column.
 The sensors typically descended from either a ship or fixed mooring.
-Higher-resolution profilers had a limited range, and thus \cite{firing1990} developed a "shear" method to stitch together frames: the change in ADCP returns are averaged across overlapping depths to form the baroclinic part of the current profile.
+Higher-resolution profilers had a limited range, and thus \citet{firing1990} developed the shear method to stitch together frames: the change in ADCP returns were averaged across overlapping depths to form the baroclinic part of the current profile.

-\citet{Visbeck2002} developed what is now the most widely used method, a linear least squares model commonly referred to as the ``inversion" method.
-The inversion method originally involved one step to measure depth-averaged current (DAC) and another to solve the matrix inverse problem.